INOVA-Technology/Conquest/README.md

 * - add support for multi word items
 * - add a way to view your xp/health/other stuff
 * - add some kind of plot
+* - add more ways to fight, like swords, guns, and stuff
 * - add add a ?/help command that tells about essential commands like quests, achievements, and info.
 Not too many commands though, maybe just those idk
 * - add installer